Need help managing your finances? Start here.

 Prepare and plan for your meals

-Save the Student has made a list of ways that you could be saving money on your food shop, while the Association of UK Dietitians has produced a list of ways to eat healthily on a budget.
+- Save the Student has tips on how to save money on your food shop, and the Association of Dietitians shares advice on eating healthily on a budget.

-Please contact the Student Funding and Financial Support team, Student Wellbeing team or Herts SU Advice and Support Centre if you are considering using a food bank (such as the Trussell Trust) as we may be able to help you.
+- If you are thinking about using a food bank (such as the Trussell Trust), please contact the Student Funding and Financial Support team, the Student Wellbeing team, or the Herts SU Advice and Support Centre — we may be able to support you.

 Receive help with your healthcare costs

-You may also be eligible for the NHS Low-income scheme which helps with the costs for prescriptions, eye tests, dental treatment, and travel to appointments.
-You can also search for other schemes to help with costs through the NHS website.
+- You may be eligible for the NHS Low-income Scheme , which can help with costs like prescriptions, eye tests, dental treatment and travel to appointments.

 Talk to someone